Input Validation

 27}

 As described in CVE-2022-47930, the Schnorr proof of knowledge does not utilize a session id, context, or random nonce in the generation of the challenge.
 This allows a malicious party to replay a proof generated by an honest party.
+(The CVE record names the IoFinnet fork as the affected product, but the same flaw and PR #256 fix apply to the bnb-chain upstream shown here.)
 The fix

 domain-separating SHA512_256i_TAGGED